Where’s My State Refund? Track Your Refund in Every State

 • There are several reasons you may not have received your state tax refund including:

 • Additionally, some states do not have a state individual income tax, so it’s not necessary to file a state tax return.
-These states include Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming (New Hampshire also does not tax individual wages, but it does tax interest and dividend income).
+As of 2024, these states include Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming (New Hampshire also does not tax individual wages, but it does tax interest and dividend income).

 • Why is my state refund less than what I filed?